o-RDS/o-rds-web-app/README.md

 # Open-Source Respondent Driven Sampling

-This is the main repository for the o-RDS project, designed to make adminstering RDS surveys easier for researchers and high customizable.
+This is the main repository for the o-RDS project, designed to make adminstering RDS surveys easier for researchers and highly customizable.